Mario Gabelli: Fordham University

 Among those recognized at the 2010 Fordham University Founder's Award Dinner were Mario J. Gabelli, CBA '65, and Regina M. Pitaro, FCRH '76, a Fordham trustee and managing director of Gamco Asset Management.
 In September 2010, Fordham formally announced Gabelli's $25 million gift, the largest ever in the university's history.
 The gift allowed Fordham, which renamed the undergraduate business college the Gabelli School of Business, to expand student scholarships and faculty chairs, and is crucial to the creation of the Center of Global Investment Analysis which brings together students, faculty and professionals in the financial community to enhance scholarship in the study and understanding of capital markets.
-In 2014, Mario Gabelli funded the University's ability to initiate the Gabelli Ph.D.
+In 2014, Mario Gabelli funded the university's ability to initiate the Gabelli Ph.D.
 Program which will establish a doctoral-level business program at Fordham's Gabelli School of Business.
 In December 2020, Fordham announced Gabelli, through the Gabelli Foundation, had made the largest gift in the university's history, a $35 million gift to support the business school that bears his name.

 Boston College

 In September 2010, Boston College announced Gabelli's $3 million gift that was used to endow a professorship in finance in the college's Carroll School of Management.
 An undergraduate dormitory is also named after Gabelli because of a past donation to the school.
 Previously, Gabelli, who serves on the college's board of trustees, gave $10 million to create the Gabelli Distinguished Presidential Scholars Fund which provides fifteen students with full tuition every year.

 In 2012, Alan Marcus, was named as the first recipient of the Endowed Professorship.
-2014, Boston College's Presidential Scholars Program was renamed the Gabelli Presidential Scholars Program as a result of a major gift from the Gabelli Family Foundation.
+In 2014, Boston College's Presidential Scholars Program was renamed the Gabelli Presidential Scholars Program as a result of a major gift from the Gabelli Family Foundation.
 In December 2015, The Gabelli Foundation made a contribution to Boston College to further the Foundation's commitment to the Jesuit philosophy of enhancing the intellectual, spiritual and physical aspects of the whole person.